brewpi-remix/brewpi-pcb-rmx/shield/README.md

 # ![BrewPi Remix Logo](https://raw.githubusercontent.com/lbussy/brewpi-www-rmx/master/images/brewpi_logo.png)
 # BrewPi Arduino Uno Shield v1.3.1a (I2C/Parallel LCD)

-Arduino Uno shield for the [BrewPi Legacy Remix](https://www.brewpiremix.com) project.
+Arduino Uno shield for the [BrewPi Remix](https://www.brewpiremix.com) project.

 This is an new board design which incorporates an I2C LCD header in addition to the original parallel LCD header on the RevC.
 The I2C display is supported in version 0.5.3 of BrewPi Legacy Remix Scripts, WWW and Tools, coupled with version 0.2.12 of the Arduino Firmware.